-Peter Lanyon: A Catalogue Raisonné of the Oils and Three-Dimensional Works publication date announced
+Peter Lanyon: Catalogue Raisonné of the Oil Paintings and Three-Dimensional Works publication date announced

 Modern Art Press is pleased to announced that Toby Treves’ much-anticipated catalogue raisonné of the oil paintings and three-dimensional works of Peter Lanyon will be published on 8 February 2018, exactly one hundred years to the day after the artist was born.
 Such a comprehensive work will be a fitting celebration for Lanyon’s centenary, recording and reproducing his entire oeuvre in these media.

 Baroque and Later Paintings in the Ashmolean Museum by Catherine Whistler

 Modern Art Press is pleased to announce the publication of Catherine Whistler’s catalogue of Baroque and Later Paintings in the Ashmolean Museum, a collaboration between Modern Art Press and the Ashmolean Museum.
 The 560-page catalogue illustrates all 182 paintings in the Baroque collection at the Museum, with extensive accompanying entries by Dr Whistler, drawing on a wealth of research.